360 Review: The Complete Guide to the 360 Review Process

 1. Who Will See the Feedback and Reviewers?

 In the traditional review, the employee and manager are the only people who contribute to a review.
-With a 360 process, this is not necessarily the case -- peer reviewers include feedback.
+With the 360-degree assessment method, this is not necessarily the case -- peer reviewers include feedback.

 You need to decide how your employees will receive their 360 review feedback: